-Please email your questions to info@manhattanreview.com.
+Email your questions to info@manhattanreview.com.
 We will be happy to answer you.
-You questions can be related to a concept, an application of a concept, an explanation of a question, a suggestion for an alternate approach, or anything else you wish to ask regarding the GMAT.
+Your questions can be related to a concept, an application of a concept, an explanation of a question, a suggestion for an alternate approach, or anything else you wish to ask regarding the GMAT.

 Please mention the page number when quoting from the book.